ionTomorrow/WS1-API-AdminToolbox/README.md

 Let's focus on getting things done and not creating 10 ways to do the same thing.

-This effort is community-driven and supported.
+## NOTE: This effort is community-driven and supported.
+Please perform due diligence and review code and consider this before running in a production environment.
+These cmdlets are frequently being improved and may not function as expected.
+Always test your code in a non-production environment first!

 These updated functions are intended to work with PowerShell Core.
 Please install that before you try to use the functions in these modules! https://github.com/PowerShell/PowerShell